ehrlich89/images/README.md

 ```

 ### Beacon actions
-If beacons take part in a campaign, your app should react to actions defined in the campaign.
-You can do this by adding observer instances to the ```RelutionIoTService``` instance for each specific type of action:
+If beacons take part in a campaign, your app should react to the campaign's actions.
+Your app will get instantly notified about each action execution, when you have registered an observer for each specific type of action.
+Take in mind, however, that it will take about 10 seconds to recognize any changes in Relution (e.g. adding iBeacon or Relution Tag messages).
 ```java
 RelutionIoTService.addBeaconNotificationActionObserver(new RelutionIoTService.BeaconNotificationActionObserver() {
 	@Override